 For Any Mom, Anywhere:

-- Your kids stand out for having great manners, and I know that is a reflection of you.
+2. Your kids stand out for having excellent manners, which reflects on you.

-- When I’m in a hard moment, I always think of: “What would ______ do?”
+3. When I’m in a challenging moment, I always think, “What would ______ do?”

 For the Tired New Mom:

-- You do such a good job of being sleepy, yet being so patient.
+5. You do such a good job of being sleepy yet so patient.
 I see how much you love them.

 For the Mom Dealing with an Emotional Toddler:

-- You are doing a great job of teaching your child versus getting frustrated.
-I can see how long-term this is going to pay off, even though it’s tiring.
+9. You are doing a great job of teaching your child versus getting frustrated.
+Even though it’s tiring, I can see how long-term this will pay off.

 For the Mom Running Ragged with Sports and Kids’ Commitments:

-- I see you always going from one thing to the next.
+11. I see you always going from one thing to the next.
 But you are great at always having everything organized and planned for your evenings.
-You make your kids’ life flow smoothly.
+You make your kids’ lives flow smoothly.

 For the Mom with the Kid That is Struggling:

-- I really admire you for the way you’ve helped navigate your child through this hard situation.
-It’s hard to know what to do, but you seem to know the right thing every time.
+15. I really admire you for the way you’ve helped navigate your child through this hard situation.
+Knowing what to do is hard, but you seem to know the right thing every time.

-- A parents’ job is to believe in their child no matter what, and you are the epitome of seeing the best the potential within them and bringing it out.
+16. A parent’s job is to believe in their child no matter what, and you are the epitome of seeing the best potential within them and bringing it out.
 What a great advocate you are!

 For the Mom with Independent Teenagers:

-- I know they are making you doubt that you did anything right.
+17. I know they make you doubt that you did anything right.
 But trust me, all of your work is paying off!
 They are listening even though they don’t act like it.

-- Even though they are pushing you out, remember they need you just as much now as ever!
+19. Even though they push you out, remember they need you just as much now as ever!
 Keep persevering.
 They will thank you later.

 How can you encourage a mom today?
-If there is someone you look up to as a mom, don’t keep it a secret.
+Don’t keep it a secret if there is someone you look up to as a mom.
 And feel free to share with us the best encouragement you’ve ever received.